icopy-site/awesome/docs/awesome/awesome-esports.md

 - [Foldy Sheet](https://github.com/chhopsky/foldysheet) - A Python script to determine whether teams can make playoffs or not.
 - [LeagueDirector](https://github.com/RiotGames/leaguedirector) - A desktop application for staging and recording videos from League of Legends replays.
-- [LeagueStats](https://github.com/vkaelin/LeagueStats) - A website for League of Legends summoners stats.
+- [LeagueStats](https://github.com/vkaelin/LeagueStats) - A website for League of Legends summoners' stats.

+## Education

+- [League of Legends Analytics](https://github.com/FloPrm/lol_analytics) - A collection of League of Legends data-related guides, libraries, and learning materials for Data Analysts.

 ## Contributing

 Contributions welcome!
 Read the [contribution guidelines](https://github.com/strift/awesome-esports/blob/master/CONTRIBUTING.md) first.